 - You may only declare a Block if there is an adjacent standing player.
 This one has not been fully clarified but if you want a ruling go with this one.
-Once you have declared a Block and rolled any associated dice (Jump Up, Wild Animal, Dauntless) you must go through with the Block.
-Block is in fact the only Action where this is the case, as for example you do not have to Pass after declaring a Pass Action.
+Once you have declared a Block and rolled any associated dice (Jump Up, Wild Animal, Dauntless) you have a choice about whether to actually do the Block.

 If a situation comes up that is not explicitly covered in the rules, it is up to you to decide how to deal with it.
 For example:

 - If there are 12 players on the pitch, you can remove one randomly, choose one to remove, or restart the drive/game.
 You decide!

 - If the ball is in the corner and goes off the pitch in the corner, you decide how to use the throw-in template (hint: it’s random, so it doesn’t matter!)

 - If there are two possible interpretations of a rule and you want to speed up play, simply roll a dice in game to decide which one is correct then check later.
 Remember it’s only a game!

 This is a combination of the skills “Throw Team-Mate” and “Right Stuff”.
 The process for throwing a Team-Mate is as follows: